SunilCapgemini/CNN/Jacobian.md

 1 & 1 & 0 & 0
 \end{bmatrix}
 $$
-where 1's represent positive entries in $ f(X) $ and 0's represent non-positive entries.
+where 1's represent positive entries in $f(X)$ and 0's represent non-positive entries.

 In the context of matrices, the term **"diag"** refers to the **diagonal** elements of a matrix.
 Specifically, it can refer to: